-High-density graphitic foam is an ideal low-Z plasma facing material for D-D plasma experiments where tritium codeposition is not an issue.
-However, the graphitic foam like all carbon suffers from the precipitous drop in thermal conductivity at high temperatures, >600 oC.
-To mitigate these problems, functionally graded layers of tungsten can be deposited to a thickness of 2-4 mm onto the plasma side of the foam using chemical vapor deposition (CVD).
-The graphitic foam then acts as a high-conductivity heatsink at temperatures below 600 oC for the thin high-Z armor coating.
-The overall component weighs 18x less than a comparable block of tungsten and lacks the CTE joining issues between the CuCrZr tubing and the tungsten.
-This article discusses the coating development and characterization and presents the results of recent plasma exposures in W7-X. We also report on the CFD heat transfer modeling and preparations for high heat flux (HHF) testing of the mock-ups.
-This hybrid PFC consisting of innovative engineered materials may be a cost-effective, actively-cooled solution for the divertors of long-pulse machines like W7-X and WEST.
+High-density graphitic foam is an ideal low-Z plasma-facing material for deuterium-deuterium plasma experiments where tritium codeposition is not an issue.
+However, like all carbon, graphitic foam suffers from a precipitous drop in thermal conductivity at high temperatures, >600°C. To mitigate these problems, functionally graded layers of tungsten can be deposited to a thickness of 2 to 4 mm onto the plasma side of the foam using chemical vapor deposition.
+The graphitic foam then acts as a high-conductivity heat sink at temperatures below 600°C for the thin high-Z armor coating.
+The overall component weighs 18 times less than a comparable volume of tungsten and lacks the coefficient of thermal expansion joining issues between the CuCrZr tubing and the tungsten.
+This paper discusses the coating development and characterization and presents the results of recent plasma exposures in W7-X. It also reports on computational fluid dynamics heat transfer modeling and preparations for high heat flux testing of mock-ups.
+This hybrid plasma-facing component (PFC) consisting of innovative engineered materials may be a cost-effective, actively cooled solution for the divertors and other PFCs in long-pulse machines like W7-X and WEST.